niv/open-gpu-kernel-modules/.github/ISSUE_TEMPLATE/bug_report.md

      id: bug_repro
      attributes:
        label: To Reproduce
        description: Please provide bullet-pointed reproduction steps, so we can see the issue on our end.
+Name all required preconditions.
      validations:
        required: true